GOP Leaders Unveil Key Details in New Tax Plan

 “I feel like we just played the World Series of Tax Reform and the American people won,” Brady said, quoting remarks Reagan made when signing his tax overhaul from the 1980s.
 Brady is a Texas Republican whose Houston Astros won the World Series just hours before.

-Members are reviewing the tax framework Thursday morning when the House ways and means committee releases its bill.
-There are still key questions about what will be in the bill and whether the leadership can wrangle the votes they will need to deliver President Donald Trump a major legislative victory by the end of the year.
+Despite the optimistic tone set by GOP leaders, there are still key questions about what will be in the bill and whether the leadership can wrangle the votes they will need to deliver President Donald Trump a major legislative victory by the end of the year.

 RELATED: Ryan threatens holiday session for Congress to get tax reform finished